Lalena Shaver Lalena Shaver

 The first thing Samson did in our home was sleep.

 He slept for weeks.
 Deep, still, unguarded sleep — the kind that only comes when a body has finally been given permission to stop surviving and just rest.
-We gave him the oversized Tempur-Pedic beds that had belonged to Reef, our previous dog, and I believe the comfort of those beds mattered more than I can prove.
+We gave him the oversized Tempur-Pedic beds that had belonged to our beloved boy Reef, our previous dog, and I believe the comfort of those beds mattered more than I can prove.
 Something about that softness — something about finally having a surface that held him gently instead of a cage floor that didn't — I think it reached him somewhere beneath consciousness.

 We started making his food from scratch immediately.
-Rotating meats, vegetables, supplements — everything researched, everything intentional.
+Rotating organic meats, vegetables, supplements — everything researched, everything intentional.
 We still make his meals today, his and Mollie's both.
 We always will.
 It matters to us that they know their food comes from our hands.

 He watched everything.